brianvanburken/brianvanburken.github.io/_posts/2023-01-15-flatten-directory-on-unix.md

 ---
 layout: post
 title: Flatten a directory on Unix systems
+extra:
     excerpt: When cleaning up a bit on my computer, I wanted to flatten a directory structure.
 Not wanting to move everything by hand, I searched for a way to automate it.
 tags:
   - Shell
   - macOS